 Bacon Wrapped Water Chestnuts

-Bacon Wrapped Water Chestnuts are crunchy, savory, candied bacon wrapped perfection.
-These bite-sized appetizers are a must for your holiday parties.
+Bacon Wrapped Water Chestnuts are crunchy, savory, candied-bacon perfection.
+Perfect bite-sized appetizers for your next holiday party!

 Yield 18 servings